-- Check the strap and its packaging for the stated Minimum Breaking Strength (MBS) of this Strap. - It is recommended that the minimum breaking strength of the strap should be between 2 and 3 times the vehicle's gross vehicle mass (GVM); and - The strap must be suited to the GVM of the lighter of the two vehicles used in the recovery process. - Persons intending to use the strap should consider completing a nationally recognised four wheel drive training course or contact a four wheel drive club for comprehensive advice on the proper selection and use of the strap. - The strap must not be used for lifting or conventional towing. - Persons intending to use the strap must ensure that the strap is not damaged and is in usable condition. - The strap's strength and stretch are reduced when the strap is saturated. - Something like a recovery dampener, heavy bag or blanket must be draped over the strap during use to reduce any unintentional rebound of the strap.
+- Check the strap and its packaging for the stated Minimum Breaking Strength (MBS) of this Strap. - It is recommended that the minimum breaking strength of the strap should be between 2 and 3 times the vehicle's gross vehicle mass (GVM); and - The strap must be suited to the GVM of the lighter of the two vehicles used in the recovery process. - Persons intending to use the strap should consider completing a nationally recognised four wheel drive training course or contact a four wheel drive club for comprehensive advice on the proper selection and use of the strap. - The strap must not be used for lifting or conventional towing. - Persons intending to use the strap must ensure that the strap is not damaged and is in usable condition. - The strap's strength and stretch are reduced when the strap is saturated - Something like a recovery dampener, heavy bag or blanket must be draped over the strap during use to reduce any unintentional rebound of the strap.

-- While the strap is being used, persons situated outside the motor vehicles involved in the recovery process must - - (A) be kept at a safe distance (recommended as at least 1.5 times the length of the unstretched strap) from either of the vehicles involved in the recovery process; and - (B) never situate themselves within the path of the vehicle performing the recovery. - WARNING Always follow product instructions.
+- Before attempting the vehicle recovery, passengers of the vehicles involved must: - (a) exit the vehicles; and - (b) stand as far away from the vehicles as possible; and - (c) avoid standing within the path of the vehicle performing the recovery. - WARNING Always follow product instructions.
 It is important to correctly attach the motor vehicle recovery strap to a motor vehicle.
-A standard tow ball, or vehicle tie-down point is not designed for this purpose and may result in the strap or a vehicle component detaching from a motor vehicle and striking and seriously injuring or killing a person.
+A standard tow ball or vehicle tie-down point is not designed for this purpose and may result in either the strap or a vehicle component detaching from a motor vehicle and striking a person.
 Only attach the strap to a vehicle recovery point or device that is suitably rated for use with the strap.
 Incorrect use has previously resulted in serious injury and death.